 We will report on Year 1 performance through the Annual Performance Report 2017 to 2018.
-This will be finalised over the summer and reported to City Administration Committee in August 2018.
-It will then be considered by Operational Performance and Delivery Scrutiny Committee and published by end September 2018.
+This will be finalised over the summer and reported to Operational Performance and Delivery Scrutiny Committee in September 2018 and thereafter to City Administration Committee.